tmenguy/ha-solcast-solar/README.md

 To make the most of the available API calls per day, you can have the automation call the API using an interval calculated by the number of daytime hours divided by the number of total API calls a day you can make.

 This automation bases execution times on sunrise and sunset, which differ around the globe, so inherently spreads the load on Solcast.
-It also incorporates a randomised time offset.
-This will hopefully avoid the likelihood that the Solcast servers get inundated by multiple callers at the same time.
+It is very similar to the behaviour of auto-update from sunrise to sunset, with the difference being that it also incorporates a randomised time offset, which will hopefully further avoid the likelihood that the Solcast servers get inundated by multiple callers at the same time.

 ```yaml
 alias: Solcast update